aklsal/JS-Notes/README.md

 let allows you to declare variables that are limited to the scope of a block statement, or expression on which it is used, unlike the var keyword, which declares a variable globally, or locally to an entire function regardless of block scope.
 ************************************
+If you use var outside of a function, it belongs to the global scope.

+If you use var inside of a function, it belongs to that function.

+If you use var inside of a block, i.e. a for loop, the variable is still available outside of that block.

+A callback function is a function you pass to another function so it can be executed later.